caiankeller/wordliner-cc/README.md

 To enhance user experience and productivity, I implemented table customization features.
 Users can:

--Order by different attributes
+- Order by different attributes

--Filter by status
+- Filter by status

--Hide and show columns for better visualization
+- Hide and show columns for better visualization

 ### Localization